 In this article, we will go over the top 7 SAD lamps that are currently available, as well as what their benefits are and provide information on SAD and how to help with the symptoms.

-- 3.4 #4.
-With Interchangeable Lenses – Verilux Full-Size SAD Lamp
+2 Interchangeable Lenses and Detachable Stand – Verilux SAD Lamp

 What Kind of Light Helps with SAD?